There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

 Most dietary camps draw their battle lines around whether they prefer carbs or fat, which often turns into plants vs. animals.

-Ironically, our analysis shows that reducing non-fibre carbs or fat leads to similar reductions in overall calorie intakes.
+Ironically, our analysis shows that reducing non-fibre carbs OR fat reduces overall calorie intake.
 That’s why both low-carb and low-fat camps are successful when they move away from similar hyper-palatable blends of fat and carbs that are easy to overeat.

 Should I Reduce My Carbohydrate Intake?